bitrise-io/devcenter/_articles/en/deploy/ship.md

 3. Go to the **Notifications** tab.
 4. Use the toggles under the different event types.
 5. Hit **Save** once all notifications are set.

+## Using Ship with unsupported Steps

+By default, Ship works with the **Android Build, Gradle Runner** and the **Xcode Archive & Export for iOS** Steps.
+The output of these Steps are automatically exported by the **Deploy to Bitrise.io** Step to Ship.

+However, you can use unsupported Steps - **fastlane**, for example - to build your app and still deploy it with Ship.
+All you need to do is make sure the app's binary ends up in the right place.

+### Deploying iOS apps built with unsupported Steps

+The **Deploy to Bitrise.io** Step looks for an `.xcarchive.zip` file to export to Ship in the case of an iOS app.
+If you do not want to use the **Xcode Archive & Export for iOS** Step, you just need to make sure that:

+* There is a Step in your exposed Workflow that exports an `.xcarchive.zip` file of your app.
+That is, the Step you use needs to create an Xcode Archive and needs to package it in a zip file.
+* This Step exports the `.xcarchive.zip` file into the `BITRISE_DEPLOY_DIR` directory.

+### Deploying Android apps built with unsupported Steps

+The **Deploy to Bitrise.io** Step looks for an APK or an AAB file in the `BITRISE_DEPLOY_DIR` directory.

+If you do not want to use the **Android Build** or the **Gradle Runner** Steps, you just need to make sure that:

+* There is a Step in your exposed Workflow that exports an APK or AAB file of your app.
+* This Step exports the APK or AAB file into the `BITRISE_DEPLOY_DIR` directory.